willCode2Surf/webnotify/README.md

 Ender support
 -------------
-Notify supports [Ender](http://ender.no.de).
+Webnotify supports [Ender](http://ender.no.de).
 If you don't have Ender, install it, and don't ever look back.

     $ npm install ender -g